dotnet/docs-maui/docs/user-interface/layouts/custom.md

 #### Measure the layout size

 The purpose of the <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A?displayProperty=nameWithType> implementation is to calculate the total size of the layout.
-It does this by calling <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each child in the layout.
-It then uses this data to calculate and return the total size of the layout given its constraints.
+It should do this by calling <xref:Microsoft.Maui.IView.Measure%2A?displayProperty=nameWithType> on each child in the layout.
+It should then use this data to calculate and return the total size of the layout given its constraints.

 The following example shows the <xref:Microsoft.Maui.Layouts.ILayoutManager.Measure%2A> implementation for the `HorizontalWrapLayoutManager` class: